 The outdoor rug was another Target find and I love how it anchors the space.
 We used to have a much bigger rug out here that spanned almost the whole deck, but it made the deck virtually unusable after a rainstorm because the rug was so soggy and took a day or two to dry out.
 I like having a smaller rug – it really separates, defines, and grounds the seating area.
 Surprisingly, it actually makes the deck feel larger.
 Plus, if we want to have dinner on the deck after a passing afternoon shower we can still do that.

 The dining table was just added last summer, and I LOVE it!
 The design is simple and classy, but the best part is – it expands!
 It has a built-in leaf in the center so we can pull it out and add chairs on either end to seat up to 8 people.
 But when it’s just our family of 5, we can leave it pushed a little more out of the way.
-Sad story – it’s also no longer sold.
-I found a few similar styles (including an expandable one like the one we have) and linked them for you below.
-The chairs and bench are from Target and are still available, though!
+The one we have goes in and out of stock quite a bit, so I found a few similar styles (including another expandable one like the one we have) and linked them for you below.
+The chairs and bench are from Target.

 The deck railing window boxes have seen better days, but I still love filling them up each year!
 My husband built them for me 7 or 8 years ago (back when we lived in a townhouse – also with a tiny deck!) and they’ve certainly weathered a bit, but I love the clean look of the plain cedar window boxes on the railing.
 They add such a beautiful pop of color without taking up the floor space that lots of planters would.
 (Side note: I always use the thriller-filler-spiller method of filling planters.
 One taller plant in the middle as a “thriller,” colorful “filler” flowers and/or greens, and then a “spiller” plant of some kind – leafy or floral.
 It makes it easy to create beautiful and balanced planters without knowing much of anything about plants!)